Luapeleamoeba hula

 Luapeleamoeba hula (from Hawaiian hula) is a species of acanthamoebid amoeba described in 2016, capable of producing protosteloid fruiting bodies that consist of a stalk with one spore.
-It was obtained from dead māmaki leaves from the Manuka Natural Area Reserve in Hawai'i, United States.
+It was obtained from dead māmaki leaves from the Manuka Natural Area Reserve in Hawai'i.
 It has also been found in the Democratic Republic of Congo.

 Etymology

 The specific epithet, hula, references how the spore of this species changes shape continuously as if it were dancing.